CompuTec/wms-docs/administror-guide/barcode-scanning/multi-barcodes.md

 # Multi-barcodes

 CompuTec WMS supports multi-block barcodes.
-This means that it is possible to scan more than one type of data with one code, e.g. scanning one code for Item, its Batch and quantity.
-Just keep multi-block code consistant in the matter of used prefixes (using prefixes of one of the standard in one code).
+This means that it is possible to scan more than one type of data with one code, e.g. scanning one code for an Item, its Batch and quantity.
+Just keep multi-block code consistent in the matter of used prefixes (using prefixes of one of the standards in one code).

 The barcodes used as examples on this page were generated using [this tool](https://www.free-barcode-generator.net/ean-128/).